Western Asset Mortgage Opportunity Fund (NYSE:DMO) Share Price Crosses Below Two Hundred Day Moving Average of $10.73

-Western Asset Mortgage Opportunity Fund Inc. (NYSE:DMO – Free Report)’s share price crossed below its 200-day moving average during trading on Tuesday .
-The stock has a 200-day moving average of $10.73 and traded as low as $10.52.
-Western Asset Mortgage Opportunity Fund shares last traded at $10.60, with a volume of 39,708 shares.
+Western Asset Mortgage Opportunity Fund Inc. (NYSE:DMO – Free Report) crossed below its two hundred day moving average during trading on Tuesday .
+The stock has a two hundred day moving average of $10.73 and traded as low as $10.52.
+Western Asset Mortgage Opportunity Fund shares last traded at $10.60, with a volume of 39,708 shares trading hands.

 Western Asset Mortgage Opportunity Fund Stock Performance